timchown/address-accountability/draft-ccc-v6ops-address-accountability.md

    is not expired between polling intervals, i.e., the ND/ARP data should not be expired more frequently than the device is polled.
 RFC 9099 suggests this period may be as low as 30 seconds.

+## Switch-router streaming

+   A potentially better alternative to polling-based methods of gathering neighbor table data is to have the network element stream table updates to a central monitoring system or data-collection service.
+Using {{RFC8639}}
+   and {{RFC8641}} YANG-Push style event notifications to stream the ipv6/neighbor list entries defined in {{RFC8344}} to a network management system allows an operator to receive a notification every time this table is updated on a device.
+This data can then be stored and used later to understand which addresses were used at any given time.

+   In addition to these standard-based methods, similar information can be gathered by using gNMI and OpenConfig or vendor-provided YANG models.
+   Regardless of the choice in technology for streaming these events, it makes the most sense to use a method that only sends new data when an update is made to the table on the network element.

 ## Record all ND traffic